Frequently Asked Questions

 • Land availability: Constructing a pumped storage facility requires land compatible with other local uses.

-• Transmission lines: Projects located within proximity to transmission lines make them more feasible than alternatives.
+• Transmission access: Projects located within proximity to transmission lines make them more feasible than alternatives.

 Rye Development is leading a new generation of pumped storage hydropower in the U.S. and helping create a more reliable energy grid.
 Rye develops projects from inception to operations through site identification, permitting, offtake and construction.

 Rye works in partnership with utilities, policymakers, community leaders, tribal nations, and others to develop pumped storage hydropower projects in an environmentally responsible way.
-Visit their website to learn more about Rye Development’s pumped storage projects across the U.S.
+Visit their website to learn more about Rye Development’s pumped storage projects across the United States.

 In a closed-loop facility, water is recirculated between lower and upper reservoirs through a pipe.
 In comparison, open-loop pumped storage projects connect to a naturally-flowing water feature, such as a river, often causing aquatic and terrestrial impacts that closed-loop facilities avoid.

 Pumped storage facilities are large infrastructure projects that create thousands of family-wage jobs during the construction phase.
-These projects take 4-5 years to design and build, employing plumbers and pipefitters, electricians, heavy machinery operators, and more, while also offering apprenticeship opportunities.
+These projects take four to five years to design and build, employing plumbers and pipefitters, electricians, heavy machinery operators and more, while also offering apprenticeship opportunities.
 Dozens of long-term positions would be needed to operate the projects over the next 100+ years.

 In total, these pumped storage facilities could generate millions of dollars in annual tax revenue for the Navajo Nation.